Harish-2502/CCC-Team-72/frontend/README.md

  Folder containing script and description for the correlation between the population of Melbourne and rental affordability, and the impact of COVID-19 on the rental affordability index in the Melbourne region.

 # Building_permits_Visualization
- Folder containing script and description for the visualisation  of number of building permit in different regions of melbourne by GUI w
+ Folder containing script and description for the visualisation  of number of building permit in different regions of melbourne by GUI